pomme-clic/s-money-documentation/docs/docs/payments/topup.md

 ## Xpollens shop integration

 Like in e-commerce experience, you need a shop and a payment form.
-Xpollens create a shop for you and use Dalenys' payment form with hosted-field integration to make the customer enter its card datas.
+Xpollens create a shop for you and use Dalenys'payment form with hosted-field integration to make the customer enter its card datas.

 ### Topup workflow